 What about allergy testing in children?
 Who can be tested for allergies?

 Adults and children of any age can be tested for allergies.

 Allergy testing can be done as skin tests or as blood tests.
 Usually, allergy tests are done under the guidance of an allergy specialist.
 These specialists are trained in the best methods for testing and treating allergies.

 Which test method is best?

 Skin tests give fast results.
 They usually cost less than allergy blood tests.
 What are the negatives?
-Young children do not like this type of test.
 Some medicines can interfere with the tests.
-In addition, in some people with dark skin it may be hard to read the tests.
 Also, the skill of the tester may affect the results.
 The test should be done by a person with lots of training.

 Blood tests are helpful because they involve a single needle prick.
 Medicine does not interfere with the results.
-However, it takes a long time to get the results.
+However, it takes a long time to get the results, and depending on the test, there can be false positives.
 Blood tests cost more than skin tests.
 There are many of types of allergy blood tests.
 Some types are more helpful than others.